VahidehRasekhi/twitter_sentiment_analysis/README.md

 ## Data
-Tweets in English langauge were downloaded from Twitter.
+Tweets in English language were downloaded from Twitter.

-The following websites were used to download datasets which include informaiton on world citites, countries, their latitude and longitude. https://simplemaps.com/data/world-cities
+The following websites were used to download datasets which include information on world citites, countries, and their latitude/longitude. https://simplemaps.com/data/world-cities

 https://gadm.org/data.html

-The latitide and longitude information for the states in the United States was downaloded from the following website. https://www.latlong.net/category/states-236-14.html
+The latitude and longitude information for the states in the United States was downloaded from the following website. https://www.latlong.net/category/states-236-14.html

 ## Data Analysis
-Data cleaning was done in Python and analysis in Rstudio.
+Data cleaning was done in Python and analysis in RStudio.

 The VADER sentiment analysis model was used to classify tweets as having positive or negative sentiment.
 Some examples of tweets with negative and positive sentiment are given below: